Artem Ansheles: Biography

-Artem Ansheles was born on a semi island of Russia Petropalovsk Kamchatsky and moved to Cyprus with his family when he was 10 years old.
+Artem Ansheles was born on the Kamchatka peninsula of Russia in Petropavlovsk-Kamchatsky and moved to Cyprus with his family when he was 10 years old.

 As a child, his favourite movies included Stephen Chow's Shaolin Soccer and Chow Yun-fat's Crouching Tiger, Hidden Dragon which has further developed already existing curiosity and admiration towards Chinese culture.

 Influenced by his architect father, Ansheles has been interested in design from a very early age.
 After graduating from Cyprus Academy of Art, he applied into his dream university, Central Saint Martins located in London, but shortly after applying decided to go to Asia instead.

-Originally having explore opportunity to move to Beijing, Ansheles realised that lack of knowledge of Chinese culture and Mandarin would make the stay difficult and instead decided to move to a more international place, Hong Kong.
+Originally having explored the opportunity to move to Beijing, Ansheles realised that lack of knowledge of Chinese culture and Mandarin would make the stay difficult and instead decided to move to a more international place, Hong Kong.

 Career

 In 2012, Artem Ansheles began his design studies and after two years was forced to quit due to difficulties, leading to his start of a modeling career.
 After working as a full-time model for over a year, he decided to enroll into Cantonese Courses to expand his market.

-In 2016, Artem Ansheles made his debut as a TV host for a kids programme Joyous alliance» that aired on Hong Kong’s free channel ViuTV.
+In 2016, Artem Ansheles made his debut as a TV host for a kids programme Joyous alliance that aired on Hong Kong’s free channel ViuTV.

 In 2017, he became a host on yet another show Girl's Talk from which he quickly gained popularity as a "sweet guy" who speaks Cantonese.
 Airing every Monday to Friday the talk show is focused on female audience and includes other hosts such as Scarlett Wong, Bonde Sham and Hailey Chan.

-In 2017, Artem Ansheles was invited to take a role of a Ukrainian dancer in drama series Lost in Shell which will air in the first quarter of 2018.
+In 2017, Artem Ansheles was invited to take a role of a Ukrainian dancer in drama series Lost in Shell which aired in the first quarter of 2018.

 In 2018, Artem Ansheles was invited by Hong Kong Trade and Development Council to host a special TV series to promote the "Belt and Road Initiative".
 He will join 20 Hong Kong young people aged between 18 and 25 on a trip to China's Xinjiang Uygur Autonomous Region and Kazakhstan in Central Asia through the "Belt and Road Journey" Youth Exchange Programme.
 The TV show will air on ViuTV in September.

 In 2019, Artem Ansheles released his first Cantonese pop song - "Mama Day Day", written and composed by himself.